 An animal entering a new environment typically faces three challenges: explore the space for resources, memorize their locations, and navigate towards those targets as needed.
-Experimental work on exploration, mapping, and navigation has mostly focused on simple environments – such as an open arena (55), a pond (35), or a desert (37) – and much has been learned about neural signals in diverse brain areas under these conditions (1145).
-However, many natural environments are highly complex, such as a system of burrows, or of intersecting paths through the underbrush.
-The same applies to many cognitive tasks, that typically allow only a limited set of actions at any given stage in the process.
+Experimental work on exploration, mapping, and navigation has mostly focused on simple environments – such as an open arena , a pond , or a desert – and much has been learned about neural signals in diverse brain areas under these conditions [12, 54].
+However, many natural environments are highly structured, such as a system of burrows, or of intersecting paths through the underbrush.
+Similarly, for many cognitive tasks, a sequence of simple actions can give rise to complex solutions.
 Here we propose an algorithm that learns the structure of a complex environment, discovers useful targets during exploration, and navigates back to those targets by the shortest path.
-It makes use of a behavioral module common to all motile animals, namely the ability to follow an odor to its source (4).
+It makes use of a behavioral module common to all motile animals, namely the ability to follow an odor to its source .
 We show how the brain can learn to generate internal “virtual odors” that guide the animal to any location of interest.
 This endotaxis algorithm can be implemented with a simple 3-layer neural circuit using only biologically realistic structures and learning rules.
 Several neural components of this scheme are found in brains from insects to humans.
 Nature may have evolved a general mechanism for search and navigation on the ancient backbone of chemotaxis.

-This useful work proposes a framework inspired by chemotaxis for understanding how the brain might implement behaviours related to navigating towards a goal.
-The evidence supporting the conceptual claim is convincing, but some technical aspects are incomplete.
-The manuscript proposes a hypothesis that would be of interest to the broad systems neuroscience community, but the reviewers noted the relationship to existing similar hypotheses was not made sufficiently clear.
+This valuable work proposes a framework inspired by chemotaxis for understanding how the brain might implement behaviours related to navigating toward a goal.
+The evidence supporting the conceptual claim is convincing.
+The manuscript proposes a hypothesis that would be of interest to the broad systems neuroscience community, although it was noted the relationship to existing similar hypotheses could be clarified.

 For concreteness, consider a mouse exploring a labyrinth of tunnels (Fig 1A).
 The maze may contain a source of food that emits an odor (Fig 1A1).
 That odor will be strongest at the source and decline with distance along the tunnels of the maze.
 The mouse can navigate to the food location by simply following the odor gradient uphill.
 Suppose that the mouse discovers some other interesting locations that do not emit a smell, like a source of water, or the exit from the labyrinth (Fig 1A2-3).
 It would be convenient if the mouse could tag such a location with an odorous material, so it may be found easily on future occasions.
 Ideally, the mouse would carry with it multiple such odor tags, so it can mark different targets each with its specific recognizable odor.